For a manual build, choose the path below that matches your system.

 IBAMR

-We are now ready to compile and install IBAMR!
-Please reread the note at the top on setting compiler flags for hardware-dependent optimizations.
+At this point, you can compile and install IBAMR.
+Please reread the section above on setting compiler flags for hardware-dependent optimizations.

-If you used PETSc to install MPI, HDF5, HYPRE, and SILO then you must add the flags
+If you used PETSc to install MPI, HDF5, HYPRE, and SILO, add the flags

 -DCMAKE_C_COMPILER="$(which mpicc)" \